cindy-xing-wang/DigitalWorkflow/README.md

 ![localhost](/img/12-9-1.localhost.PNG)

-*The web is working on localhost-1*
+*The web app is working on localhost*

 ![localhost](/img/12-9-2.localhost.PNG)
-*The web is working on localhost-2*
+*The web app is working on localhost*

 ### Change home page to login page
 **Update the web.php file.
 Change the home page to login page.**